Omar-p/learning-notes/aws/aws.md

   - it can only access services in the same region  .
   - <b>use case</b> : Prevent Leaky Buckets - S3 buckets can be set to private only by allowing access  only from a gateway endpoint.
     - you can configure bucket policy to configure only connection from a specific gateway endpoint.
-  - remember it's a VPC object so it can be accessed only from within the VPC.
+  - remember it's a VPC object, so it can be accessed only from within the VPC.
 - ## VPC Endpoints
   - Provide access to aws public access
   - historically it's used to private access to anything not s3 and DDB. but now s3 is now supported by interface endpoint.